 Have you ever been near the end of a project and it just seems to languish indefinitely?
-And no matter how much you work on it, you feel as if you had just as much to do as you did before you started the last push?
+And no matter how much you work on it, you feel as if you have just as much to do as you did before you started the last push?

 In football, it’s fairly obvious why there are so many red zone turnovers.
 For one thing, the defense locks down and has less field to cover, so the offense has fewer options for how to push the ball forward.
 Then there’s the fact that offensive players do one of three things: 1) they take it for granted that they’re done and don’t give it 100%, 2) they succumb to the fatigue of having driven the ball 60 yards, or 3) they get over-excited and make mistakes because they’re thinking about it too much.

 Creative projects have very similar patterns.
 The defense is the Resistance, your shadow stuff, or your operating assumptions about what’s going to happen if you finish the project.
-Whereas the demons that keep you from creating normally have plenty of avenues to keep you from shipping, they now can concentrate their powers in the same way that the defense in football can.
-And we’re often tired or exasperated towards the end of a project, so we fall into over-thinking or succumb to the creative fatigue that’s a natural byproduct of expending so much of the mental, emotional, and physical energy to carry the creative ball that far.
+Whereas the demons that keep you from creating generally have plenty of avenues to keep you from shipping, they now can concentrate their powers in the same way that the defense in football can.
+And we’re often tired or exasperated towards the end of a project, so we fall into over-thinking or succumb to the creative fatigue that’s a natural byproduct of expending so much of the mental, emotional, and physical energy needed to carry the creative ball that far.
 (Ironically, decision fatigue makes it more likely that we’ll over-think things precisely because we don’t have the inner resources to make decisions in the face of uncertainty.)

 This reminds me of one of my favorite quotes from the Tao Te Ching:

-People, in handling affairs
+People, in handling affairs,

 Often come close to completion and fail